Child care agreement and policies (FAQ’s 常问问题)

 How do you handle an emergency situation?

-Also, we do earthquake and fire drills every three months with the children.
-Some drills involve
+We do earthquake, and fire drills every three months with the children.
+Some drills involve our emergency

 Which park/outing do you visit and for how long?